-Your current situation can be depicted as "Approach" transforming into "Youthful Folly".
+Your current situation can be depicted as "Approach" transforming into "Duration".

-In front of you lies "Lake" which transforms into "Mountain".
-That means that joy, pleasure, and attraction are being transformed into stillness and obstruction.
-Behind you lies "Earth" which transforms into "Water".
-That means that docility and receptivity are being transformed into danger and the unknown.
+In front of you lies "Lake" which transforms into "Thunder".
+That means that joy, pleasure, and attraction are being transformed into movement, initiative, and action.
+Behind you lies "Earth" which transforms into "Wind".
+That means that docility and receptivity are being transformed into penetration and following.

 The Situation